codsen/codsen/packages/ast-compare/readme.md

 > "Partial comparisons will match empty array and empty object source values against any array or object value, respectively." — [Lodash documentation](https://lodash.com/docs/4.16.4#isMatch)

 [_.isMatch](https://www.npmjs.com/package/lodash.ismatch) positively matches empty arrays to everything.
 This is bad when you are comparing parsed HTML/CSS trees.
 This library doesn't do this.
-Empty array will not be reported as equal to non-empty array.
+An empty array will not be reported as equal to a non-empty array.

 ```js
 // in this library: